cybacolt/RdioLastConvert/README.md

 8. change the start and count values (near the end) to `start=0&count=99999`
 9. at the end, add  `>> rdiohistory.json`

+### 2. Option 1: libre.fm import
+This will get your listening history into libre.fm, but only the last 2 weeks will be forwarded to last.fm.

-### 2. Convert your Listening History to last.fm export format
+#### 2a.
+Convert your Listening History to last.fm export format
 1. Using RdioLastConvert:
 ```
 php ./rdioLastConvert -i rdiohistory.json -o convertedhistory.csv
 ```

-### 3. Setup libre.fm to forward scrobbles to last.fm
+#### 2b.
+Setup libre.fm to forward scrobbles to last.fm
 1. Create a libre.fm account
 1. go to your libre.fm profile
 2. click Edit